All Episodes

 This is a paid advertisement for Alio Capital.

-Alio Capital making investment easy for people like me who just don't have the time to be a George Soros or a Warren Buffett or any of them guys but would still like to be stinking rich.
+Alio Capital, making investment easy for people like me who just don't have the time to be a George Soros or a Warren Buffett or any of them guys, but would still like to be stinking rich.

-So text my name to 511 511 and join the Alio revolution.
+So text my name to 511511 and join the Alio Revolution.

-For example Aquarius, the water bearer, who brings the spring rains.
+For example, Aquarius, the water bearer, who brings the spring rains.

-This is Horus.
+This is Horace.

-He is the Sun God of Egypt of around 3000 BC.
+He is the sun god of Egypt of around 3000 BC.

-He is the Sun, anthropomorphized, and his life is a series of allegorical myths involving the Sun's movement.
+He is the sun, anthropomorphized, and his life is a series of allegorical myths involving the sun's movement.

-I'd like to get in the fact that he's a real alien and he's got a serpent on his head and a circle around it.
+Look, I'd like to get in the fact that he's a real alien and he's got a serpent on his head and a circle around it.

-throughout the world and Jung's work within consciousness that suggests there are themes in folklores and in dreams that are so recurrent that they refer to certain archetypes but here is where I would refer you not to Joseph Campbell the great American storyteller who so deeply influenced George Lucas, but to Jake Smith, the worship leader and producer of this show, who said that Christ is a storyteller who creates meaning and story.
+But here is where I would refer you, not to Joseph Campbell, the great American storyteller who so deeply influenced George Lucas, but to Jake Smith, the worship leader and producer of this show, who said that the Christ is a storyteller who creates meaning and story.

-And the reason these archetypal preludes and echoes are found throughout history, myth, and storytelling is because there's an absolute truth in it.
+And the reason these archetypal preludes and echoes are found throughout history, myth and storytelling is because there's an absolute truth in it.

 Yeah, it sounded just like how I told you.